zhiyhucode/structured-random-phase-retrieval/README.rst

 Structured Random Model for Fast and Robust Phase Retrieval
 ===========================================================

-This repository contains the source code for the paper submission "Structured Random Model for Fast and Robust Phase Retrieval" to ICASSP2025.
+Source code for the paper "`Structured Random Model for Fast and Robust Phase Retrieval <https://ieeexplore.ieee.org/document/10889235>`_" at ICASSP2025.

+**Update:** A more complete study on the structured random model has been released.
+Please check out the new paper "`Structured Random Models for Phase Retrieval with Optical Diffusers <https://arxiv.org/abs/2510.14490>`_" with `code <git@github.com:zhiyhucode/structured-random-phase-retrieval-v2.git>`_!

 Overview
 --------